My humblest inspirations seem to occur in the autumn when I’m putting the garden to bed.

 At times I’m humbled and surprised by how much my own yearly plans revolve around plants.
 Maybe not quite to the extent though of what’s described in “The Botany of Desire: A Plant’s-Eye View of the World.”
 Journalist Michael Pollan presents case studies that mirror four types of human desires that are reflected in the way that we selectively grow, breed, and genetically engineer our plants: The tulip beauty, marijuana intoxication, the apple sweetness and the potato control.

 For me, it’s much simpler.
-Oh sure, I admit to maximizing photography opportunities by moving blue poppy plants into a position which ensure a simple, un-busy background and I plant nasturtiums in pots right outside the front door so I can grab six blossoms as I dash to the boat for the evening’s Galley Gourmet dinner cruise.
+Oh sure, I admit to maximizing photography opportunities by moving blue poppy plants into a position which ensure a simple, un-busy background and I plant nasturtiums in pots right outside the front door so I can grab six blossoms as I dash to the boat for the evening’s Galley Gourmet wildlife cruise.
 They decorate desserts (we encourage guests to eat them like an ice cream cone, packed with a morsel of cake and whip cream).

 And today, rejoice!
 I spotted a female, white-tailed bumblebee diving headfirst into a yellow mustard flower.
 By this time, gentle reader, you may have guessed that my favorite insect is the bumblebee.
 And what of my favorite fertilizer?
 Compost.
 My favorite garden tools?
 My hands.
 And my favorite lesson?
 Thou are the grower, not I.